GraxCode/threadtear/README.md

 Allatori is very common, because it offers a free demo that accessible within a few clicks.
 The obfuscation is not that hard to reverse.
 ![Allatori](https://i.imgur.com/eWYKtR4.png)

-### Other obfuscators
+#### Other obfuscators
 For other obfuscators you can try generic executions or open an issue and I'll see what i can do.

-## Libraries needed
-commons-io 2.6, darklaf-1.3.3.4, asm-all 8+
+### Description and tags
+Before selecting an execution, check out the tool-tip texts while hovering.
+They contain a small description about what they do, but also tags that help you understand how the behavior of your JAR file is changed.
 ## License
 Threadtear is licensed under the GNU General Public License 3.0

 ### Notice
-Do not deobfuscate any file that doesn't belong to you.
+Do NOT deobfuscate files that don't belong to you.
 Please open an issue or send me an email if a transformer doesn't work properly and attach the log.
 Note that output files are most likely not runnable.
 If you still want to try to run them use `-noverify` as JVM argument!
 This tool is intended for Java 8 but it will probably run on higher versions too.
-<em>*Note that not everything written in this README is implemented yet.*</em>